-Martin is the acoustic guitar company that pioneered the well-loved dreadnought body shape, and many of their high-end acoustics are considered legendary.
+Martin is the acoustic guitar brand that pioneered the well-loved dreadnought body shape, and many of its high-end acoustics are considered legendary.
+Quality is considered synonymous with the Martin name.
 However, many of the company’s higher-priced models are out of reach of most players.

-Things to Consider Before Buying an Acoustic-Electric Guitar
+Things To Consider Before Buying An Acoustic Electric Guitar

 Buying an acoustic guitar that comes equipped with electronics is a great choice if you plan to play live, and it also gives you the opportunity to experiment with effects if you choose.
 Before you buy, it’s a good idea to take a few things into account:

-PRO’s & CON’s of Martin DX1AE
+PRO’s & CON’s Of Martin DX1AE